 Vocational field orientation:

-The programme of study offers the option of vocational field specific deepening, either in the field of sport education or sport sociology.
-Experiences in possible areas of activity are gathered as part of a 300 hours long vocational practical programme.
+The programme of study offers the option of vocational field specific deepening, either in the field of sports education or sports sociology.
+Experiences in possible areas of activity are gathered as part of 300 hours long vocational practical programme.

 The theoretical and methodical study course is supplemented by an individually selectable spectrum of sport skills courses with a deepened character.